Black holes as clouded mirrors: the Hayden-Preskill protocol with symmetry: Overview of our results

-To physically understand the delay and the information remnant, we further investigate the two from different perspectives.
+To physically understand the delay and the information remnant, we further investigate them from different perspectives.
+The details are given in Sec.~\ref{S:IRMP}.

 We argue that the delay is ascribed to the structure of the entanglement generated by the scrambling dynamics with symmetry.
-To capture the information-theoretic consequence of such entanglement, we introduce a new concept that we call \emph{clipping of entanglement}, and propose the following condition for the information recovery to be possible: for most of possible values of the $Z$-axis AM $n$ in the new radiation $S_{\rm rad}$,
+To capture the information-theoretic consequence of such entanglement, we introduce a new concept that we call \emph{clipping of entanglement}, and propose the following condition for the information recovery from the radiation to be possible: for most of possible values of the $Z$-axis AM $n$ in the new radiation $S_{\rm rad}$,